Numair-Majid123/DinnerDash/README.md

     • Category have many products and one product can belongs to many categories.

 Development
-    • A developer can under this project by understanding relationship between Models, follow of application by viewing routes.
+    • A developer can understand this project by understanding relationship between Models, follow of application by viewing routes.
     • A developer can test application by just start rails server and sign up to the project.

 Key Feature for Admin Role